awsdocs/amazon-workspaces-administration-guide/doc_source/amazon-workspaces-troubleshooting.md

 For more information, see [ Access this computer from the network \- security policy setting](https://docs.microsoft.com/windows/security/threat-protection/security-policy-settings/access-this-computer-from-the-network) and [ Configure security policy settings](https://docs.microsoft.com/windows/security/threat-protection/security-policy-settings/how-to-configure-security-policy-settings) in the Microsoft Windows documentation\.

-### My users are having issues when they try to log on to BYOL WorkSpaces from WorkSpaces Web Access<a name="byol_logon_issues"></a>
+### My users are having issues when they try to log on to WorkSpaces from WorkSpaces Web Access<a name="byol_logon_issues"></a>

-BYOL WorkSpaces rely on a specific logon screen configuration to enable users to successfully log on from their Web Access client\.
-To enable Web Access users to log on to their BYOL WorkSpaces, you must configure a Group Policy setting and a Local Security Policy setting\.
-If these two settings are not correctly configured, users may experience long logon times or black screens when they try to log on to their BYOL WorkSpaces\.
-To configure the settings, follow these steps\.
+Amazon WorkSpaces relies on a specific logon screen configuration to enable users to successfully log on from their Web Access client\.

+To enable Web Access users to log on to their WorkSpaces, you must configure a Group Policy setting and three Security Policy settings\.
+If these settings are not correctly configured, users might experience long logon times or black screens when they try to log on to their WorkSpaces\.
+To configure these settings, see [Enable and Configure Amazon WorkSpaces Web Access](web-access.md)\.
-**To enable the WorkSpaces logon agent to switch users**

-In most cases, when a user attempts to log on to a WorkSpace, the user name field is prepopulated with the name of that user\.
-However, if an administrator establishes an RDP connection to the WorkSpace to perform maintenance tasks, the user name field is populated with the name of the administrator instead\.
-To resolve this issue, disable the **Hide entry points for Fast User Switching** Group Policy setting\.
-When you do so, the WorkSpaces logon agent can use the **Switch User** button to populate the user name field with the correct name\.

-1. Open Local Group Policy Editor by opening the command prompt as an administrator, entering `gpedit.msc`, and then pressing **Enter**\.

-1. In the console tree, choose **Local Computer Policy**, **Computer Configuration**, **Administrative Templates**, **System**, and **Logon**\.

-1. Open the **Hide entry points for Fast User Switching** setting\.

-1. In the **Hide entry points for Fast User Switching** dialog box, choose **Disabled**, and then choose **OK**\.

-**To configure Local Security Policy Editor to hide the last logged on user name**

-By default, the list of last logged on users displays, rather than the **Switch User** button\.
-Depending on the configuration of the WorkSpace, the list may not display the **Other User** tile\.
-When this occurs, if the prepopulated user name isn't correct, the WorkSpaces logon agent can't populate the field with the correct name\.
-To resolve this issue, enable the **Interactive logon: Don't display last signed\-in** Local Security Policy setting\.

-1. Open Local Security Policy Editor by opening the command prompt as an administrator, entering `secpol.msc`, and then pressing **Enter**\.

-1. In the console tree, choose **Security Settings**, **Local Policies**, and **Security Options**\.

-1. Open one of the following settings:
-   + For Windows 7 — **Interactive logon: Do not display last user name**
-   + For Windows 10 — **Interactive logon: Don't display last signed\-in**

-1. In the **Properties** dialog box for the setting, choose **Enabled**, and then choose **OK**\.
+### The Amazon WorkSpaces client displays a gray "Loading\.\.\." screen for a while before returning to the login screen\.
+No other error message appears\.<a name="loading_screen"></a>

+This behavior usually indicates that the WorkSpaces client can authenticate over port 443, but can't establish a streaming connection over port 4172\.
+This situation can occur when [network prerequisites](workspaces-port-requirements.md) aren't met\.
+Issues on the client side often cause the network check in the bottom\-right corner of the client to fail\.
+To see which health checks are failing, choose the network check icon \(typically a red triangle with an exclamation point\)\.

+**Note**
+The most common cause of this problem is a client\-side firewall or proxy preventing access over port 4172 \(TCP and UDP\)\.
+If this health check fails, check your local firewall settings\.

+If the network check passes, there might be a problem with the network configuration of the WorkSpace\.
+For example, a Windows Firewall rule might block port UDP 4172 on the management interface\. [ Connect to the WorkSpace using a Remote Desktop Protocol \(RDP\) client](https://aws.amazon.com/premiumsupport/knowledge-center/connect-workspace-rdp/) to verify that the WorkSpace meets the necessary [ port requirements](workspaces-port-requirements.md)\.

+### My users receive the message "WorkSpace Status: Unhealthy\.
+We were unable to connect you to your WorkSpace\.
+Please try again in a few minutes\."<a name="unhealthy_cant_connect"></a>

+This error usually indicates the SkyLightWorkSpacesConfigService service isn't responding to health checks\.

+If you just rebooted or started your WorkSpace, wait a few minutes, and then try again\.

+If the WorkSpace has been running for some time and you still see this error, [connect using RDP](https://aws.amazon.com/premiumsupport/knowledge-center/connect-workspace-rdp/) to verify that the SkyLightWorkSpacesConfigService service:
++ Is running\.
++ Is set to start automatically\.
++ Can communicate over the management interface \(eth0\)\.
++ Isn't blocked by any third\-party antivirus software\.

+### My users receive the message "This device is not authorized to access the WorkSpace\.
+Please contact your administrator for assistance\."<a name="device_not_authorized"></a>

+This error indicates that [ IP access control groups](amazon-workspaces-ip-access-control-groups.md) are configured on the WorkSpace directory, but the client IP address isn't whitelisted\.

+Check the settings on your directory\.
+Confirm that the public IP address the user is connecting from allows access to the WorkSpace\.

 ### The WorkSpaces client gives my users a network error, but they are able to use other network\-enabled apps on their devices<a name="network_error"></a>